The best hotels in Koh Tao

 The tradeoff is isolation.
 There's a handful of restaurants around the bay, but nothing like the Sairee strip.
 That's the point for most people who choose it.
 If you're here for romance or quiet, Chalok Ban Kao is the answer. it's also about 15-20% cheaper than equivalent-quality rooms on Sairee Beach.

-Koh Tao's best neighborhoods
+Koh Tao's best hotel regions

 Start with Sairee Beach if this is your first time.
 It's got the longest stretch of sand, the best sunset bars, and you'll never feel stranded.
 Mae Haad is fine for the ferry and budget crowd, but it's noisy and lacks charm.